SmilingPixel/rest_trace_fuzzer/README.md

 - `--extra-headers`: Extra headers to be added to the request, in the format of stringified JSON, e.g., '{"header1": "value1", "header2": "value2"}'.
 - `--fuzz-value-dict-file`: Path to the file containing the dictionary of fuzz values, in the format of a JSON list.
 Each element in the list is a dictionary with two key-value pairs, one is `name` (value is of type string) and the other is `value` (value can be any JSON).
 - `--log-to-file`: Should log to file.
+- `--trace-id-header-key`: The response header key to be used for trace ID.

 ## License